Vasily-X/AutoFoldCode/README.md

 ## Configuration

+* `max_buffer_size`
-By default, AutoFoldCode will not save folds in any view whose length exceeds `MAX_BUFFER_SIZE_DEFAULT` characters.
+  * By default, AutoFoldCode will not save folds in any view whose length exceeds `MAX_BUFFER_SIZE_DEFAULT` characters.
 You can override this value by supplying a `"max_buffer_size": <int>` value in your `AutoFoldCode.sublime-settings` file.
+* `save_selections`
+  * You can also disable the feature which saves/restores selections by setting `"save_selections": false` in your `AutoFoldCode.sublime-settings` file.

 ## FAQ

-* "When I start Sublime Text, my code folds aren't restored immediately"
+* "When I start Sublime Text, my code folds/selections aren't restored immediately"
 	- This is because AutoFoldCode hasn't loaded yet.
-Once Sublime Text initialises AutoFoldCode, then your folds will be restored.
+Once Sublime Text initialises AutoFoldCode, then your folds/selections will be restored.
 * "Sometimes AutoFoldCode folds my code in the wrong places"
-	- This will occur if you have closed Sublime Text, edit the file with another editor, then re-open Sublime Text.
+	- ~~This will occur if you have closed Sublime Text, edit the file with another editor, then re-open Sublime Text.~~ This used to occur in older versions of this plugin, but shouldn't anymore since it now uses a hash to verify the contents of the file.

 ## Credits

-Many thanks to the [contributors](https://github.com/RIDE-2DAY/AutoFoldCode/graphs/contributors)!
+Many thanks to the [contributors](https://github.com/Vasily-X/AutoFoldCode/graphs/contributors)!
 And of course, thanks to the great developers at [Sublime Text](http://sublimetext.com/).

 ## License